 The cannabis torture program has the same mistaken ideology as marijuana flushing.

-The idea that you get your heaviest, most potent harvest by tormenting your marijuana plants makes about as much sense as the idea that starving your marijuana plants during their last weeks of life produces the heaviest, most potent harvests.
+The idea that you get your heaviest, most potent harvest by tormenting your marijuana plants makes about as much sense as the idea that starving your marijuana plants during their last days of life (flushing) produces the heaviest, most potent harvests.

 What really happens when a grower does deliberate harm to their marijuana plants by underwatering or underfeeding is the cannabis plants respond by fading faster than they normally would.